doc4d/docs/docs/commands/num.md

 :::note

-The [GET SYSTEM FORMAT](../commands-legacy/get-system-format.md) command can be used to find out the current decimal separator as well as several other regional system parameters.
+The [`GET SYSTEM FORMAT`](../commands-legacy/get-system-format.md) command can be used to find out the current decimal separator as well as several other regional system parameters.

 :::

-#### *base* parameter
+#### Num(string;base)

-You can pass an optional *base* parameter (integer) to specify the radix of the number expressed as string in *expression*.
-You can can pass a value between 2 and 36.
+Using a *base* parameter (integer) triggers a specific mode that strictly follows the [`parseInt` EcmaScript specification](https://tc39.es/ecma262/multipage/global-object.html#sec-parseint-string-radix) and allows you to specify the radix of the number expressed as string in *expression*.
 For example, this syntax allows you to convert hexadecimal strings to numbers.

+In the *base* parameter, pass the radix of the number in *expression*.
+You can pass any integer value between 2 and 36.

-If *expression* string evaluates to a decimal number, only the integer part is converted.
+If *expression* evaluates to a decimal number, only the integer part is converted.
+In compliance with the EcmaScript specification, any character that is not a n

 ### Boolean Expressions

-If you pass a Boolean expression, Num returns 1 if the expression is True; otherwise, it returns *0* (zero).
+If you pass a Boolean expression, **Num** returns 1 if the expression is True; otherwise, it returns *0* (zero).

 ### Numeric Expressions

-If you pass a numeric expression in the *expression* parameter, Num returns the value passed in the *expression* parameter as is.
+If you pass a numeric expression in the *expression* parameter, **Num** returns the value passed in the *expression* parameter as is.
 This can be useful more particularly in the case of generic programming using pointers.

 ### Undefined Expressions